flatironinstitute/baobzi/README.md

 Baobzi only has a few input parameters, but they can greatly impact the performance and are worth playing with for your specific function.

+* input structure parameters
   * `func`: Function you want to be approximated
   * `dim`: Number of independent variables to your function.
   * `order`: Polynomial order used to represent a chunk of your function.
 Higher order is slower, especially in higher dimensions.
 An evaluation, ignoring search/cache issues, takes `O(ORDER^DIM)` time.
 Search isn't free though, and `baobzi` typically needs fewer subdivisions for higher orders, so your function might be faster _and_ use less memory if you use a higher order.
   * `data`: This parameter is only relevant to C/C++/Fortran.
 If the function you're fitting takes parameters, pack that somehow, and `data` is simply a pointer to that packed info.
 See examples.
   * `tol`: The maximum desired relative error between your function and the approximant.
 It is impossible to guarantee that all function evaluations will meet this tolerance, so it's important to test the results on the domain you're interested in to ensure that results are to your satisfaction.
   * `minimum_leaf_fraction`: Baobzi internally is represented by a tree.
 However, to speed up tree lookups, that tree is divided into subtrees that start at some depth.
 That depth, by default, is one above the first level to have a "leaf."
 A leaf is a terminal box where the function evaluation happens (other nodes just contain pointers to their children).
 This scheme can adversely impact performance in some cases though (such as cases where only one node on a level is a leaf).
 This parameter sets a requirement that baobzi keeps subdividing entire levels when the fraction of leaves on a given level is less than this threshold.

     An easy way to think about this is if the parameter is `0.0`, then baobzi will never make a leaf node a parent node, and the tree will be as small as possible (but not necessarily well balanced).
 If the parameter is `1.0`, then baobzi will ensure that the final depth of the tree is entirely filled with leaves.
 This tree is perfectly balanced, and therefore exactly a uniform grid.
 Anything between will vary between these two extremes.
 This parameter can EXTREMELY impact performance, especially on 1D trees.
   * `split_multi_eval`: When evaluating a vector of points, `baobzi` can currently use one of two strategies which can dramatically impact performance, depending on the tree and computer.
 The default is to split the evaluation of the points into two stages, one where the boxes are calculated in one pass, and then the points are evaluated with them in a second.
 This tends to help when there are a large number of nodes, as it increases the chance of a cache hit by not ever loading in extra evaluation data.
 However it requires making a temporary data structure to hold this, which costs time/memory.

     The second is to just brute force evaluate the points as they appear in the target order.
 This typically works very well in 1D, for small trees, but otherwise has poor performance.

     Setting this parameter to 1 uses the typically faster 'split' model, while setting it to 0 will use the direct model.
   * `max_depth`: Maximum depth allowed for tree before interpolation considered failed.
+* domain parameters (yes they're weird, I'm sorry)
+  * `center`: N-dim array representing the center of the domain you're interested in
+  * `half_length`: N-dim array representing _half_ the length of your domain

 ## Running with...
 All examples require your project know where the `baobzi` shared object is located.
 In the